 - 1. Retrieve the typical latency L_s in seconds for messages in the type of network of the targeted application.
 Such information is found in technical catalogs, encyclopedias, and technical articles.
-For example, some typical message latencies for remote machines on Internet are found in [17]. - 2.
-Compute the total execution time in seconds, t_p , for solving each complete test set of problems at size pusing the simulator.
+For example, some typical message latencies for remote machines on Internet are found in [16]. - 2.
+Compute the total execution time in seconds, t_p , for solving each complete test set of problems at size p using the simulator.
 Note that this is machine and programming language dependent, and therefore the used machine and programming language have to be specified. - 3.
-Compute the total number of constraint checks, $\#CC_p$, at each problem size p [9] (see Figure 5.b). - 4.
-Compute the cost in seconds that should be associated with a constraint check by computing the ratio $t_p/\#CC_p$.
-We note that for a given machine and programming language this cost depends on the problem size p, varying as much as an order of magnitude.
-For example, our C simulator for ADOPT on the problems in [16] uses between 3 to 28 microseconds per constraint check on a Linux PC at 700MHz.
+Select a computation unit CU (e.g., constraint check, CC).
+Compute the total number of computation units, $\#CU_p$, at each problem size p [8]. - 4.
+Compute the cost in seconds that should be associated with a computation unit by computing the ratio $t_p/\#CU_p$. - 5.
+We note that for a given machine and programming language this ratio, $t_p/\#CU_p$, may depend on the problem size p, varying as much as an order of magnitude.
+For example, our C simulator for ADOPT on the problems in [15] uses between 3 to 28 microseconds per constraint check on a Linux PC at 700MHz.
 The smaller value was found at problems with 8 agents and 8 variables and the larger one at problems with 40 agents and variables.
 We discuss later our explanation for this phenomenon.

-- 5. Compute the ratio message-latency/constraint-check for the given problem size p as $L_p = L_s \#CC_p/t_p$.
-They can be displayed in a graph with axes shown in Figure 6. - 6.
+If this happens we recommend the selection of a different CU (as shown later) and return at the Step 3 until the ratio is practically constant for different p. - 6.
+Compute the Operating Point (i.e., ratio message-latency/computation-unit) for the given problem size p as $L_p = L_s \# CU_p/t_p$. - 7.
 Compute the graph in the Operating Point.

-As it follows from the aforementioned weaknesses, the main problem with reporting ENCCCs is that we can find out neither where is a particular latency/check ratio relevant, nor which latency/check ratio is relevant for a given application.
-We propose a way to solve this problem by offering a little bit of additional information besides ENC-CCs graphs.
-To compute the graph for the Operating Point based on ENCCCs (ENCCC-OPs) we identify the following alternatives:
+As it follows from the aforementioned weaknesses, the main problem with reporting ENCCCs is that we can find out neither where is a particular latency/check ratio relevant, nor which latency/check ratio is relevant for a given $LT^{i}\langle \mathbf{i}, \{constraint-check, nogood-inference, nogood-validity, nogood-applicability\}, \\ \{1, 3, 2, 2\}\rangle, \forall i > 0$ (3)

+application.
+Our proposal solves this problem by offering a little bit of additional information besides ENCCCs graphs.
+To compute the graph based on Equivalent Non-concurrent Computation Units (ENCCUs) in the Operation Point (ENCCU-OPs) we identify the following alternatives:

-- the ENCCCs graph with the logic time cost given by the targeted/average value of L_p as interpolated from values for the different problem types p in the graph in Figure 6, or - the ENCCCs graph with the logic time cost given by the value of L that is closest to the targeted value of L_p , among the different values of L used as LT^i for the logic times schemes evaluated in the experiments (see Equation 1).
+- the ENCCUs/ENCCCs graph with the logic time cost given by the targeted/average value of L_p as interpolated from values for the different problem types p, or - the ENCCUs graph with the value of the logic message latency L as the i that is closest to the targeted values of L_p , among the different values of i used for the logic times schemes LT^i evaluated in experiments (see Equation 1).